mvolkmann/blog/src/smalltalk/16-variables.md

 to begin with `super initialize`.
 We will have more to say about the `initialize` method later.

+### thisContext

 From the
 <a href="https://cuis-smalltalk.github.io/TheCuisBook/Pseudo_002dvariables.html"
 target="_blank">Cuis book</a>, "`thisContext` ...
 represents the top frame of the run-time stack. ...
 It is essential for implementing development tools like the Debugger and it is also used to implement exception handling and continuations."

 The value of `thisContext` is either a `MethodContext` or a `BlockContext` object.

+`MethodContext` object instance variables include:

+- `sender` - another `MethodContext` object that describes the object that sent the message which caused the current method to be executed
+- `receiver` - the object to which the message was sent
+- `method` - a `CompiledMethod` object

+`MethodContext` object instance methods include:

+- arguments - answers an `Array` containing all the arguments passed to the method
+- TODO: Add more!

 ## Instance Variables